-3.3 Enhanced Trace Links and other Metamodel Extensions
+3 Enhanced Trace Links and other Metamodel Extensions

-To overcome the lack of fine grained traceability (see Section 2), we enhanced the existing metamodel with additional associations and classes.
+To overcome the three problems mentioned before, we extended the conceptual metamodel of Figure 1.
 Our main rationale for adding new elements is to support explicit trace links to small architectural artifacts that help to check the integrity of the decision network, to evaluate the impact of changes, to keep track of the history and evolution of changes, and to record the root causes of changes.
-The extended metamodel is shown in Figure 3.
+This new metamodel is shown in Figure 2.
 In the remainder of this section we describe the new classes and new elements highlighting them in italicized text.